thin-edge/thin-edge.io/docs/src/references/tedge-mapper.md

 # The `tedge-mapper` daemon

-This document lists the mqtt topics that are supported by the thin-edge.
+This document lists the mqtt topics that are supported by the thin-edge.io.

 ## Thin Edge JSON Mqtt Topics
  To send the Thin Edge JSON measurements to a supported IoT cloud, the device should publish the measurements on